Best holiday rental deals in Kent

 Poised dramatically over the English Channel, Dover Castle is the largest castle in England, dating back to the 11th century.
 Discover its fascinating history, medieval towers and secret wartime tunnels.

 The Hawking Centre

 Situated in the heart of the Kent Downs, the Hawking Centre gets you up close and personal with birds of prey.
 It offers Falconry Experience Days where you can fly owls, hawks, falcons and vultures.

 The seat of the Archbishop of Canterbury, Canterbury Cathedral is one of the most important religious sites in England.
 Its cloisters, crypts and stained-glass windows attract visitors from around the world.

 The childhood home of Anne Boleyn, Hever Castle is a 13th-century building renowned for its Tudor paintings, historic rooms and charming grounds.

 White Cliffs of Dover

-The White Cliffs of Dover are a dazzling natural display on the Kent Coast.
-Take a walk along the cliffs for far-reaching views across the English Channel.
+The White Cliffs of Dover are a dazzling natural sight on the Kent Coast.
+Take a walk along the cliffs for beautiful views across the English Channel.